danfuzz/samizdat/doc/samizdat-0.md

 the name of the variable to define, and `value` must be an expression node, indicating the value that the variable should be bound to.

 When run, `value` is evaluated.
-If it does not evaluate to a value, then evaluation fails (terminating the runtime).
+If it evaluates to void, then evaluation fails (terminating the runtime).
 Otherwise, the evaluated value is bound in the current (topmost) execution context to the indicated `name`.

 <br><br>